jakeqaverch/Engagement-Survey/README.md

 | 5      | 147   | 0.147      |
 | % Positive || 61.3          |

+- The sentiment on this question is relatively mixed with 61.3% of respondents answering positively.

 ## I believe action will take place as a result of this survey.